ps-aiotap/storeloop/README.md

 - The application follows a modular architecture with separate apps for products, orders, and stores
 - Templates use a component-based approach for reusability
 - Theme system uses CSS variables and Tailwind's dark mode
+- React is used for interactive components like the homepage builder
+- Alpine.js is used for lightweight interactions
 - Form validation combines HTML5 validation with JavaScript for enhanced user experience